DeuceEFI/Jaguar/README.md

 # Jaguar Board for FreeEMS

-JAG 02/07/2012 0114 EST (GMT-0500)
+JAG 02/09/2012 0714 EST (GMT-0500)

 ### Introduction

 The name "Jaguar" comes from my initials and the great cat keeping in the FreeEMS tradition of using cat names...
 The aim of the Jaguar project is to create a hardware solution for FreeEMS that caters to the needs of the General Motors 4/6/8 cylinder engines running either an electronic advance distributor or wasted spark DIS system.
+The Jaguar board can also be used for other 4/6/8 cylinder engines using a Ford EDIS ignition system.

 Please see forum.diyefi.org for the most up to date information and links for this project and all of the other aspects of the FreeEMS project.